HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 So, although the argument was somewhat complicated, this is the summary of the first half.
 The essence of this conversion is just simple.

-We want to solve this problem, composed of the attractive energy term and the repulsive energy term.
+We want to solve this problem: the sum of the attractive energy terms and the repulsive energy terms.

 And to drop this $\order{\abs{V}^2}$ second term, we simplify the problem by using the hexagonal lattice as the initial placement $Q$, so we skip to check the effect by the repulsive forces, which works for every pair of vertices.